woodard/libabigail/doc/manuals/abidiff.rst

     Like ``--debug-info-dir1``, this options tells ``abidiff`` where to find the split debug information for the *second-shared-library* file.

+    This option can be provided several times with different root directories.
+In that case, ``abidiff`` will potentially look into all those root directories to find the split debug info for *second-shared-library*.

   * ``--headers-dir1 | --hd1`` <headers-directory-path-1>